1. Engine Identification

 Clutch Seal: The pressure seal for the clutch side on the 254/255 is not just one seal, like normally.
 It is two seals, the outer one 26x35x7 seals case-to-clutch, and the inner one 15x21x3 seals clutch-to-shaft.
 This is the Laura clutch seal/bearing design, similar to Batavus.
 Instead of being separate in it’s own grease, the clutch needle bearing is bathed in the two stroke oil and gasoline.
 The benefit is it never needs to be greased.
 The drawback is the crankcase pressure has another place to possibly leak, both fresh air inwards, and fuel/air mist outwards.

-with Laura disk clutch, or Solomatic shoe clutch (2-spd)
+with disk clutch (Regular), or shoe clutch (2-speed)

 Solo “Odyssey” with Columbia-made clutch and no coolant

 Solo 255 with Colombia “belt clutch”.
 The sides of the belt are the friction surface.
 No clutch shoes, no friction plate or disk.

 2240 (25 mph) Solo 255, Columbia, soft tail, long seat